Carteret Islands: Climate justice

+The government has put minimal effort into helping the community.
+They send a emergency shipments of rice, but it is not enough to sustain the islanders for very long, so their health is diminishing.
+The money the government has spent on rice could buy the islanders over 300 hectares, 740 acres of land in Bougainville that could be used to settle hundreds of families.
+However, the government does not have any strategic plan in dealing with climate change refugees like the Carteret Islanders.

-Those convinced the islands are sinking, not the sea-level rising, also propose that, "Some depletion of the fresh water aquifer may also contribute to the sinking," but do not explain how depletion of the fresh water aquifer could be significant on an island that is no more than 1.5 m higher than sea-level.
-Also cited by Dr. Ray, "The region is also tectonically active and subsiding land is a real possibility."
+Those convinced the islands are sinking, not the sea-level rising, also propose that "Some depletion of the fresh water aquifer may also contribute to the sinking," but do not explain how depletion of the fresh water aquifer could be significant on an island that is no more than 1.5 m higher than sea-level.
+According to some natural scientists, "The region is also tectonically active and subsiding land is a real possibility."
 However, The Carteret Islands lie on the Pacific Plate, lying east of and above where the Solomon Sea plate is subducting underneath it.

-Fred Terry, the director of the United Nations Development Project on Bougainville, said the destruction of reefs in the Carterets with dynamite might be the cause of flooding on Carteret Islands.